allure-framework/allure-js/packages/allure-vitest/README.md

 export default defineConfig({
   test: {
-    // add setup file to be able to use Allure API via `this.allure` in your tests and to get test plan support
+    // add setup file to be able to use Allure API via `global.allure` in your tests and to get test plan support
     setupFiles: ["allure-vitest/setup"],
     reporters: [
       // do not forget to keep the "default" if you want to see something in the console